Last Updated on April 17, 2022 by Lee Burnett, DO, FAAFP

 SDN readers have responded favorably to our series of “20 Questions” asked of various health care professionals.
-With this interview of Dr. Gary LeRoy we launch a new series called “Health Care Policy and the Student Doctor”.
+With this interview with Dr. Gary LeRoy, we launch a new series called “Health Care Policy and the Student Doctor”.

 SDN: Gary, your resume is pretty awesome.
 You currently hold the position of Medical Director of the East Dayton Health Center, a community health center with federally qualified health center status; and you are simultaneously Associate Dean for Student Affairs and Admissions at Wright State University’s Boonshoft School of Medicine in Dayton, Ohio.